The interface shift

 You explain what you need in natural language.
 Not a formal specification.
 Not a flowchart.
 Just describe the outcome: "When a lead comes in from our website, check if they match our ICP, enrich their data, and route them to the right salesperson."

 You provide feedback.
-"Also add them to our nurture sequence if they are not ready to buy."
+"Also add them to our nurture sequence if they're not ready to buy."
 The system adapts.
 No rebuilding.
 No hunting through nodes.
 The workflow evolves through continued conversation.

 This is different from visual builders.
 There is no canvas.
 No drag-and-drop.
 No configuration panels.
 The AI does the reasoning.
 You describe the "what" and the system handles the "how."
 Context and memory persist across interactions, so multi-step, multi-day workflows stay coherent without manual tracking.
-See our integrations to understand what systems you can connect.
-For organizations with data sovereignty requirements, NimbleBrain offers self-hosting through the NimbleTools open source runtime.
+See our technology to understand the stack we deploy on.

 06